 Child-Rearing Support Registry

 The Child-Rearing Support Registry serves as a centralized database of support systems provided by national and local governments.
-Local governments can register information in the system, which app providers utilize to deliver necessary information to families raising children in a timely manner through push notifications.
+Local governments can register information in the system which the application service providers utilize to deliver necessary information to families raising children in a timely manner through push notifications.

 Currently, child-rearing families are required to gather child-rearing support program information from multiple channels, such as municipal websites, bulletins, and consultation desks.